Exploring Languages

 auxiliary function with an accumulating parameter.)

-Function times4
+Function times4 that uses

-function foldl'
+function foldl' from the

-Haskell library Data.List
+Haskell library Data.List.

 For each of the following specifications, define a Haskell